Category: AI

 I then made a second script to process the SQLite DB and filter for email addresses that matched certain criteria.
 The script was able to parse a separate list of contacts from an addressbook CSV file, cross reference any email address with it and fill in the person’s name if it wasn’t parsed from the email.
 And then it output a new CSV with each contact, their first and last name, how many occurrences were found, and whether the address was categorized as personal or listserv.
 The script also had some filtering parameters to limit the output to only personal addresses, or require a minimum number of occurrences.

 Along the way I found discrepancies and anomalies in the output.
-I worked with ChatGPT to refine the scripts, for instance when I discovered a pattern of email addresses that were re-sent through yahoogroups.com (eg: someone%40comcast.net@yahoogroups.com).
+I worked with ChatGPT to refine the scripts, for instance when I discovered a pattern of email addresses that were re-sent through yahoogroups.com (eg: code>someone%40comcast.net@yahoogroups.com).

 Eventually I arrived at a tool that worked pretty well for my needs.
 It was able to sort through gigabytes of data and arrive at a list of about 160 contacts which appeared to be real people with whom my mom had interacted with online over the past 25 years.
 This list became the basis for the invitations I would later send out for her celebration of life.